Socially Responsible and Trustworthy Generative Foundation Models: Principles, Challenges, and Practices

 Frank M. Freimann Professor, University of Notre Dame

 Nitesh Chawla is the Frank M. Freimann Professor of Computer Science and Engineering at the University of Notre Dame.
 He is the Founding Director of the Lucy Family Institute for Data and Society.
-He is an expert in artificial intelligence, data science, and network science, and is motivated by the question of how technology can advance the common good through interdisciplinary research.
+He is an expert in artificial intelligence, data science, and network science.
 He is the recipient of 2015 IEEE CIS Outstanding Early Career Award; the IBM Watson Faculty Award; the IBM Big Data and Analytics Faculty Award; and the 1st Source Bank Technology Commercialization Award.
 He was recognized with the Rodney F. Ganey Award and Michiana 40 under 40 honor.
 He is a Fellow of both ACM and IEEE.

 Xiangliang Zhang